groue/GRMustache/Guides/rendering_objects.md

 You can derive new template strings from this raw content, even by appending new tags to it (the `{{url}}` tag, above).

 From those template strings, you create template objects, just as you usually do.
-Their `renderContentWithContext:HTMLSafe:error:` method render in the given context (and sets the `HTMLSafe` boolean for you, so that you do definitely not have to worry about it).
+Their `renderContentWithContext:HTMLSafe:error:` method render in the given context.

+It also sets the `HTMLSafe` boolean for you, so that you do not have to worry about it.
+GRMustache templates render HTML by default, so `HTMLSafe` will generally be YES.
+There are also text templates (see the [HTML vs. Text Templates Guide](html_vs_text.md)): in this case, `HTMLSafe` would be NO. Depending on how reusable you want your rendering object to be, you may have to deal with it.

 Example: Dynamic partials, take 1